holahoon/Remnant-Ministry/README.md

 2. User signup page - Not completed

-3. Event registration page - Progress..(expected to be completed by 7/15)
+3. Event registration page - complete (minor checks)

 4. User account page - Not completed

-5. Redux to be used to manage the state
+5. Redux to be used to manage the state - starting 07/16